luontola/tdd-mooc/data/practicalities.md

 ## Screen recording

-For the last exercise, you will need to also create a screen recording of when you do the exercise.
+For the *last exercise*, you will need to also create a *screen recording video* of when you do the exercise.
 It's kind of like the final exam of a course.
-The recordings may be used for research purposes to improve the course, to see how well this course manages to teach people TDD.
 You will not be rated based on how well you use TDD, only whether you use TDD or not.

-If some of you would volunteer to record all of their exercises, that would be interesting research material as well.
+The recordings may be used for research purposes to improve the course, to see how well this course manages to teach people TDD.
+If some of you would volunteer to record *all* of their exercises, that would be interesting research material as well.

 It's [quite easy](https://obsproject.com/wiki/OBS-Studio-Quickstart) to do screen recording with [OBS Studio](https://obsproject.com/) - all the kids on Twitch can do it, and so can you.
 We'll likely provide an S3 bucket where you can upload the video files, or then you can upload them to some video streaming service.